 Read my other article on Why Are Pause Squats So Hard?

 You may be wondering how pause squats help and why you should even implement a pause squat into your training routine.

-Well, here are some tangible benefits that you’ll get from pause squatting:
+Well, here are some tangible benefits of pause squats:

-One of the most important aspects of your squat technique is to maintain the load directly over your centre of mass in the bottom position.
-If you don't, this will cause you to feel off-balance, and in order to prevent yourself from falling forward or backward, you'll need to expend more energy than necessary to stay upright.
+One of the most important aspects of your squat technique is maintaining the load directly over your center of mass in the bottom position.
+If you don't, you’ll lose balance in the squat, and to prevent yourself from falling forward or backward, you'll need to expend more energy than necessary to stay upright.
 Therefore, the squat will be a lot harder.

-You'll know if you're over your centre of mass if you draw a straight line from the barbell to the floor while you're in the bottom position.
-If the line is centered on the midline of the foot, then the load is over the centre of mass properly.
+You'll know if you're over your center of mass if you draw a straight line from the barbell to the floor while you're in the bottom position.
+If the line is centered on the midline of the foot, then the load is over the center of mass properly.

 The pause squat can teach you where the barbell load is in relation to the midline of your foot.
 If you feel like you're falling forward while pausing, you know you need to shift your weight back on the foot.
 Conversely, if you feel like you're falling backward, you know you need to shift your weight more toward the toes.

-The stretch reflex refers to an involuntary contraction of a muscle when it's stretch.
+The stretch reflex refers to an involuntary contraction of a muscle when it's stretched.
 You can use the stretch reflex to strengthen your lifts.
-For example, if you squat down quickly and stretch your muscles by ‘bouncing in and out of the hole’, then this will help you change directions by giving you initial upward momentum.
+For example, if you squat down quickly and stretch your muscles by bouncing in and out of the hole, this will help you change directions by giving you initial upward momentum.

 While the stretch reflex is an advantage in the squat, some lifters rely on it too much and don't adequately develop the muscular strength required to stand up out of the hole otherwise.
 You'll know if you have this problem if you bounce in and out of the hole, and then fail the lift just past parallel.